What Is an Air Oil Separator & Why Your Subaru Needs One - Crawford Performance

 Without an AOS, oil vapor and unburned fuel—collectively known as blow-by—are routed directly back into your engine's intake.
 This isn't just a matter of keeping your engine bay clean; this process directly degrades the quality of the air and fuel mixture your engine needs to run efficiently and safely.
 Over time, this contamination builds up, slowly choking your engine's performance and setting the stage for much more serious mechanical failures.
 Think of an AOS not as an optional accessory, but as essential insurance for your engine's long-term health, especially for modified WRX, STI, and Forester XT models.

-How Oil Contaminates Your Intake System
+The Damage of Oil in Your Intake System

 The unique design of the Subaru boxer engine makes it particularly prone to letting oil vapor slip past the PCV valve and into the intake tract.
 During normal operation, high pressure in the crankcase forces these oily gases out.
 The factory system recirculates them back into the intake manifold to be burned off.
 The problem is that this vapor doesn't stay a vapor.
 As it travels through the cooler intake system, it condenses into liquid oil, coating everything in its path—the throttle body, intake manifold, intercooler, and, most critically, the intake valves.
 This creates a sticky, grimy buildup that disrupts airflow and compromises engine efficiency.